New York Yankees: 1923–1935: Sluggers and the Stadium: Ruth, Gehrig, and Murderer's Row

 With his hitting prowess, Babe Ruth (1895–1948) ushered in an offensive-oriented era of baseball and helped lead the Yankees to four World Series titles.

 In the years around 1920, the Yankees, the Red Sox, and the Chicago White Sox had a détente.
-The trades between the three ball clubs antagonized Ban Johnson and garnered the teams the nickname "The Insurrectos".
-This détente paid off well for the Yankees as they increased their payroll.
-Most new players who later contributed to the team's success came from the Red Sox, whose owner, Harry Frazee, was trading them for large sums of money to finance his theatrical productions.
-Pitcher-turned-outfielder Babe Ruth was the most talented of all the acquisitions from Boston, and the outcome of that trade would haunt the Red Sox for the next 86 years, a span in which the team did not win a single World Series championship.
-This phenomenon eventually became known as the Curse of the Bambino, which was coined by writer Dan Shaughnessy in the 1990 book of the same name.
+The trades between the three ball clubs antagonized Ban Johnson and earned the teams the nickname "The Insurrectos".
+This agreement paid off well for the Yankees as they increased their payroll.
+Most new players who later contributed to the team's success came from the Red Sox.
+Their owner, Harry Frazee, was trading them for large sums of money to finance his theatrical productions.
+Pitcher-turned-outfielder Babe Ruth was the most talented of all the acquisitions from Boston.
+The outcome of that trade would haunt the Red Sox for the next 86 years, a span in which the team did not win a single World Series championship.
+This phenomenon eventually became known as the Curse of the Bambino, a term coined by writer Dan Shaughnessy in the 1990 book of the same name.

-Ruth's multitude of home runs proved so popular that the Yankees began drawing more people than their National League counterpart, the Giants.
-In 1921 — the year after acquiring Ruth — the Yankees played in their first World Series.
+Ruth's multitude of home runs proved so popular that the Yankees began drawing more people than their National League counterpart, the New York Giants.
+In 1921, the year after acquiring Ruth, the Yankees played in their first World Series.
 They competed against the Giants, and all eight games of the series were played in the Polo Grounds.
 After the 1922 season, the Yankees were told to move out of the Polo Grounds.

-Giants manager John McGraw became upset with the increase of Yankees attendance along with the number of home runs.
-He was said to have commented that the Yankees should "move to some out-of-the-way place, like Queens", but they instead broke ground for a new ballpark in the Bronx, right across the Harlem River from the Polo Grounds.
+Giants manager John McGraw became upset with the increase of Yankees attendance and the number of home runs.
+He reportedly commented that the Yankees should "move to some out-of-the-way place, like Queens", but they instead broke ground for a new ballpark in the Bronx, right across the Harlem River from the Polo Grounds.
 In 1922, the Yankees returned to the World Series again and were dealt a second defeat at the hands of the Giants.
 Manager Miller Huggins and general manager Ed Barrow were important newcomers in this period.
-The hiring of Huggins by Ruppert in 1918 caused a rift between the owners that eventually led to Ruppert buying Huston out in 1923.
+The hiring of Huggins by Ruppert in 1918 caused a rift between the owners, which eventually led to Ruppert buying Huston out in 1923.

 Lou Gehrig (1903–1941) was the first Yankees player to have his number retired, in 1939, which was the same year that he retired from baseball due to a crippling disease.